junewunder/gml-popl24/README.md

 # GMLμ checker (Graph Meta Language)

-This artifact accompanies the paper "Pipelines and Beyond: Graph Types for ADTs with Futures", submitted to POPL 2024.
+This artifact accompanies the paper "Pipelines and Beyond: Graph Types for ADTs with Futures", which is conditionally accepted to POPL 2024.
 It implements an engine to infer vertex structure annotations and graph types for a subset of OCaml, following the language and the type system presented in the paper.

 ## Claims made in paper